 - ½ teaspoon ground pepper

-- 1 recipe of my whole wheat pizza dough (or store bought dough)
+- 1 recipe homemade whole wheat pizza dough (or 2 lb. store bought dough)

 - Flour for rolling dough

 - 6 tablespoons pesto

 - 3 oz. fresh mozzarella cheese, thinly sliced

 - Preheat the grill to medium-high heat.